-- Use the confidentiality (encryption) offset as 0 in switch-to-host connections. - Use Bidirectional Forwarding and Detection (BFD) timer value as 750 milliseconds for 10Gbps ports and 1.25 seconds for any port with speed above 10Gbps. - Execute the shutdown command, and then the no shutdown command on a port, after changing any MKA policy or MACsec configuration for active sessions, so that the changes are applied to active sessions. - Set the connectivity association key (CAK) rekey overlap timer to 30 seconds or more. - Do not use Cisco TrustSec Security Association Protocol (SAP) MACsec encryption for port speeds above 10Gbps. - Do not enable both Cisco TrustSec SAP and uplink MKA at the same time on any interface. - We recommend that you use MACsec MKA encryption.
+- Use the confidentiality (encryption) offset as 0 in switch-to-host connections. - Use Bidirectional Forwarding and Detection (BFD) timer value as 750 milliseconds for 10Gbps ports and 1.25 seconds for any port with speed above 10Gbps. - Execute the shutdown command, and then the no shutdown command on a port, after changing any MKA policy or MACsec configuration for active sessions, so that the changes are applied to active sessions. - Use Extended Packet Numbering (XPN) Cipher Suite for port speeds of 40Gbps and above. - Set the connectivity association key (CAK) rekey overlap timer to 30 seconds or more. - Do not use Cisco TrustSec Security Association Protocol (SAP) MACsec encryption for port speeds above 10Gbps. - Do not enable both Cisco TrustSec SAP and uplink MKA at the same time on any interface. - We recommend that you use MACsec MKA encryption.